home-assistant/home-assistant.io/source/_posts/2018-07-11-hassio-images.markdown

 og_image: /images/blog/2018-07-hassio-images/blogpost.png
 ---

 After 4 months of hard work, we are happy to announce our new images for Hass.io, based on HassOS.

-Note that following part of this article of the new system can get quite technical.
-Feel free to jump to the [migration steps].
+HassOS is a brand new operating system that we have created specifically for the purpose of running Hass.io.

 ## {% linkable_title What is new %}

 We have built HassOS on top of the [Buildroot] framework.
 The focus of the system is to be a very small and highly efficient operating system to run Docker like a hypervisor.
-It has installed just enough software to run a supervisor.
-We have also focussed on security, there are, for example, no default passwords and we use [AppArmor] to protect the applications and containers on HassOS.
+It has just enough software installed, to run a supervisor.
+We have also focused on security, there are, for example, no default passwords and we use [AppArmor] to protect the applications and containers on HassOS.

 Key features: